sagieramos/unitTesting/README.md

 3. `divide` method: Tests for division functionality and handling division by zero.
 4. `multiply` method: Tests for multiplication functionality.

-We've organized tests for each method using the `describe` method for better readability.
+I've organized tests for each method using the `describe` method for better readability.

 ## Task 4: Capitalize Function with TDD